 Traditional log analyzers can struggle to provide quick results for search queries as log volumes grow.
 LaaS providers offer various advanced features for log analysis, allowing you to view your logs in real time and get quick search results.

-Top 5 Logging as a Service Providers in 2020
+Top 5 Logging as a Service Providers

 LogDNA is a modern log management solution designed to support logs with a wide range of on-premises and cloud-based resources.
 You can collect logs easily using syslog, code libraries, and more than 30 integrations.
 It also offers automated parsing, helping you easily extract information from your logs.
 You can use numerous filters to find useful information and isolate noise, and its easy integration with third-party tools for alerts adds agility to IT operations and troubleshooting.